imagej/imagej-omero/README.md

 This project enables execution of ImageJ commands on the server side as OMERO scripts.

-The following ImageJ tutorial commands are tested and working:
+The following ImageJ commands are tested and working:

 * [HelloWorld](https://github.com/imagej/imagej-tutorials/blob/0bbd12e3/simple-commands/src/main/java/HelloWorld.java):
   a basic example with one string input, and one string output.